1.6 Evidence-based youth policy

 The National Centre for Research and Development (Narodowe Centrum Badań i Rozwoju (NCBR) is an executive agency implementing tasks relating to science, technology and innovation policies operated by the State.
 NCBR manages the implementation of strategic scientific research programmes and development work.

-At the request of the Ministry of National Education researchers from the Youth Research Center at the Institute of Applied Social Sciences of the University of Warsaw prepared the report “Work with youth and youth in Poland - diagnosis of the state in 2019” (“Praca z młodzieżą i dla młodzieży w Polsce – diagnoza stanu w roku 2019”).
+At the request of the Ministry of Education and Science researchers from the Youth Research Center at the Institute of Applied Social Sciences of the University of Warsaw prepared the report “Work with youth and youth in Poland - diagnosis of the state in 2019” (“Praca z młodzieżą i dla młodzieży w Polsce – diagnoza stanu w roku 2019”).
 The report presents definitions of basic terms (i.a. youth, youth work and work for youth, youth worker) and the main strategic goals of youth work in Poland and in the European Union.

 - family home, parents and peers,